Title 59: All You Need to Know

 - Psychological and emotional distress (Post-Traumatic Stress Disorder)

 In addition, you must have expended more than $3,600 in medical treatment bills, even if paid by insurance, before you can bring a claim for damages.
-The purpose of these requirements is to eliminate all minor claims under the Tort Claims Act.
+In fact, the purpose of these requirements is to eliminate all minor claims under the Tort Claims Act.

 Filing a Tort Claim

 Although you generally get two years to file a negligence lawsuit against a public entity, you must file a Notice of Tort Claim within 90 days of the incident to preserve your right to sue.
-An exception exists that gives you an opportunity to serve the Notice of Tort Claim after the initial 90-day deadline, but that exception is used very sparingly by the courts and it disappears after you reach the one-year anniversary of the accident.
+An exception exists that gives you an opportunity to serve the Notice of Tort Claim after the initial 90-day deadline.
+But, the courts use that exception very sparingly and it disappears after you reach the one-year anniversary of the accident.
 The following information must be included in the Notice of Tort Claim:

 - Name and address of the person making the claim